 If you are thinking about visiting a different part of Spain as a digital nomad or just want general information about digital nomad life in Spain, the Facebook group Digital Nomads Spain is a useful resource.

-Future Trips as a Digital Nomad
+Visiting Spain as a Digital Nomad

 We’ve traveled as digital nomads before to Greece, Italy, Canada, Mexico, Portugal, and more, but Spain is definitely the most digital nomad friendly destination we’ve been to so far.

 If you’re planning your next destination as a digital nomad be sure to keep these factors in mind, and definitely give Spain a try when you have the chance.